asszem/AndrasCommander/README.md

 ## Future Feature Plans
 - Aliases.
 Set full word aliases for actions (if typed quickly before the keypress is parsed)
 - Basic Theming (background, foreground color, cursor color, file color)
-- Bookmarks (VIM like marks, named bookmarks and a NerdTree like Bookmark panel)
 - File coloring based on properties (last changed, type, etc)
 - Remap keys (with conflict warnings)
 - VIM like command mode invoked with ":"